-You should consult with a lawyer for specifics about your business.
-Generally speaking, there are five broad categories of employment laws that will commonly impact your business:
+You should consult with a lawyer to address the specific requirements for your business.
+Generally, though, there are at least five broad categories of employment-related laws you need to consider:

-- If your employees are members of a union, the union agreement will spell out many of the rights and responsibilities of you and your employees, such as those regarding hours, wages, benefits, and advancement, so long as that agreement does not violate federal or state employment law.
+- If you have employees who are members of a union, the union contract or “collective bargaining agreement” will spell out many of the rights and responsibilities of each of you.

-- You must make reasonable accommodations for employees’ disabilities, including pregnancy.
+- Accommodations: You must also make reasonable accommodations for employees’ disabilities, including pregnancy.

-- Occupational Safety and Health Act (OSH Act): Federal law requires that an employer furnish a workplace that is “free from recognized hazards that are causing or are likely to cause death or serious physical harm to his employees.”
-You are required to comply with all occupational safety and health rules and regulations under the OSH Act.
+- Occupational Safety and Health Act (OSHA): This federal law requires that you provide a workplace that is “free from recognized hazards that are causing or are likely to cause death or serious physical harm to employees.”
+You must also follow all existing occupational safety and health rules and regulations.

 Changes may occur in this area of law.
 The information provided is brought to you as a public service with the help and assistance of volunteer legal editors, and is intended to help you better understand the law in general.
 It is not intended to be legal advice regarding your particular problem or to substitute for the advice of a lawyer.